 If you have a business of any size or type, you already know that you must have a website if you are going to be successful.
 In this age of information and the Internet, people expect to find businesses online.
 Some business owners have a list of reasons why they don’t think they need a website.
-However, not only is it necessary to have a website, it’s also important to have essential features on your website in order to keep up with your competitors.
+However, not only is it necessary to have a website, it’s also important to launch your brand and website strategically for maximum impact.
 Here are the top items you need on your business website:

 1. Domain Name